‘Maxim’ Model Hannah Palmer Goes Topless In Hot New Photo

 Just last week, Hannah made headlines after posting yet another sultry photo.
 As The Inquisitr shared, Palmer appears outside in the photo— in front of a green bush — as she strikes a pose for the camera.
 The supermodel shows off her incredible body for the lens, clad in a tiny black bikini that leaves very little to the imagination.

-The skimpy bikini bottoms feature stringed sides, and dip well below the 20-year-old’s navel — showing off her sculpted abs.
+The skimpy bikini bottoms feature stringed sides and dip well below the 20-year-old’s navel, showing off her sculpted abs.
 The bikini top also stirs some desires as it hugs Hannah tightly and shows some major underboob.
-Like her current image, this one earned Hannah a lot of accolades with over 52,000 likes as well as 600 plus comments in just a short time of the post going live.
+Like her current image, this one earned Hannah a lot of accolades with over 52,000 likes as well as 600-plus comments in just a short time of the post going live.

 For fans who want to stay up to date on all of the model’s updates, they can do so by following her on Instagram.